bcornec/wod-set/profile/ADMIN-GUIDE.md

 cd wod-private
 git remote add myrepo https://github.com/Account/wod-private.git
 ```
 * Edit the `ansible/group_vars/all.yml` file to customize your setup.
 You can create a `<groupname>` directory ander the `ansible` directory in which you can create similar files to the one you have in `wod-backend/ansible/groupname` after the previous installation.
-This variable `<groupname>` defines possible backend server in your environement.
+This variable `<groupname>` defines possible wod-backend server in your environement.
 You could have multiple groupnames.
-In our case, we have defined `sandbox`, `test`, `staging` and several `production` subdirectories, all defining a different backend environment.
+In our case, we have defined `sandbox`, `test`, `staging` and several `production` subdirectories, all defining a different wod-backend environment.
 These files will be used to override the default values specified by the public version delivered as part of the default public installation.
 * Commit and push changes to your repo.
 * Create an `install.priv` file located in the `wod-install/install` directory when using a private repo (consider looking at [install.repo](https://github.com/Workshops-on-Demand/wod-backend/blob/main/install/install.repo) file for a better understanding of the variables).
 * Define the WODPRIVREPO and WODPRIVBRANCH variables as follows: